run-llama/llama_index/docs/understanding/putting_it_all_together/chatbots/building_a_chatbot.md

 # How to Build a Chatbot

-LlamaIndex serves as a bridge between your data and Language Learning Models (LLMs), providing a toolkit that enables you to establish a query interface around your data for a variety of tasks, such as question-answering and summarization.
+LlamaIndex serves as a bridge between your data and Large Language Models (LLMs), providing a toolkit that enables you to establish a query interface around your data for a variety of tasks, such as question-answering and summarization.

 In this tutorial, we'll walk you through building a context-augmented chatbot using a [Data Agent](https://gpt-index.readthedocs.io/en/stable/core_modules/agent_modules/agents/root.html).
 This agent, powered by LLMs, is capable of intelligently executing tasks over your data.
 The end result is a chatbot agent equipped with a robust set of data interface tools provided by LlamaIndex to answer queries about your data.